 Marcus leads YOUlit magazine, collecting teens’ writing, photography and artwork and helping them curate it into an online magazine and website.
 He also has led YOUmedia’s book discussion group and instigated more than a few discussions about bicycling at the front desk.
 He assisted in the development of special summer projects including the News Know How Project and Engage!
 Picturing America through Civic Engagement.
 Marcus joined YOUmedia’s staff after working at the South Chicago Branch.
 (And he biked to work there, too.)
 At South Chicago Branch, Marcus created children’s storytimes, developed after-school programs, and extended CPL services and resources to neighborhood schools and organizations.
 Before coming to CPL, Marcus taught preschool and substituted in Chicago Public Schools.
 His specialties include teen fiction, console gaming and bicycling.

-After spending a year as a rotating YOUmedia specialist at the middle school branches, Daniel is excited to be a part of the YOUmedia team at the HWLC.
-Throughout his life he has maintained a strong interest in community and technology and how those two interact in bringing people together.
+After spending a year as a rotating YOUmedia specialist at the middle school branches, and another year at HWLC, Daniel is thrilled to help staff the new YOUmedia at Albany Park.
+Throughout his life he has maintained a strong interest in community and technology and how they interact in bringing people together.
 He’s hosted radio shows, taught English in other countries, and had a Steam account back when its only function was to play Counterstrike.
 He runs the Input/Output music workshop, granting the title of "studio certified" to anyone interested in recording or producing.
-He also oversees F.L.O.W., the bi-weekly open mic event created and hosted by teens.
+He also oversees F.L.O.W., the weekly open mic at HWLC created and hosted by teens.
 Music isn’t his sole interest, as he's very passionate about fostering the growing Trading Card Game community at the library - hosting tournaments and creating art and maker projects revolving around games.
 His favorite books often involve bored rich people, as he is usually neither.

 Daniel is majoring in business management with a minor in international business at University of Illinois at Chicago.
 You can usually find him sitting at the front desk.
 He is quiet, but if you have the pleasure of getting to know him, he is cooler than the other side of the pillow.
 His interests include reading, videogames, cooking, watching baseball and local politics.
 Daniel is vice president of Moneythink, a University of Illinois at Chicago student organization that emphasizes the importance of entrepreneurship and financial literacy to high school students.